ajaycode/ajaycode/git_summary.md

     git whatchanged --since="12/15/2016"
     git log --since="1 week ago" --until="yesterday"

+What changed in the last commit

+    git whatchanged -n 1

 List the changes on the remote (or origin)

     git fetch origin